Real Option Pricing using Quantum Computers: Preliminaries

-Derivatives pricing consists of obtaining the price of the derivative at any previous date to maturity date.
-For this purpose, the uncertain future dynamics of the price of the underlying asset must be taken into account, which is usually modelled in terms of stochastic differential equations.
+In financial markets, a derivative is a financial contract whose value depends on the future performance of one or several assets usually referred to as underlying assets, or simply underlying (see, for example \cite{hull}).
+In this context, derivatives pricing consists of obtaining the price of the derivative at any previous date to maturity date.
+For this purpose, the uncertain future dynamics of the price of the underlying asset must be taken into account, which is usually modelled in terms of stochastic differential equations.\\

 More precisely, if we denote by $S_t$ the price of the underlying asset at time $t$, a general It\^o process that satisfies the following Stochastic Differential Equation (SDE) can be considered: